-80386DX is aimed to provide advanced facilities to sophisticated software, but still remains compatible with existing software in the market.
-It can operate at real mode and protected mode.
-In Real mode the 386DX operates as a very fast 8086, but with 32-bit extensions if desired.
-Real mode is required primarily to setup the processor for Protected mode operation.
-Protected mode provides access to the sophisticated memory management, paging and privilege capabilities of the processor.
-Furthermore, new mechanism allows switching between real mode and protected mode at high speed operation.
+80386DX is aimed to provide advanced facilities to sophisticated software, but still remains compatible with existing software.
+It operates at real mode and protected mode.
+At real mode, all existing software for XT/AT can be used without any problem.
+Furthermore, new mechanism allows switching between real mode and protected mode at fast speed.
+Hence applications using

-Hence applications using EMS memory or extended memory can run efficiently although they need software driver to access the memory beyond 1MB.
+EMS memory can run efficiently although they only use software driver to emulate EMS memory.

 The protected mode of 80386 is fully compatible with 80286.
 All privilege - level and I/O protection system are supported.
-New system control instructions, memory paging, I/O permission bit map are provided to make 80386 ideal for multi-tasking operation systems.
+New system control instructions, memory paging, I/O premission bit map are provided to make 80386 ideal for multi-tasking operation systems.

 In addition, a virtual 8086 mode is provided.
 In this mode, the CPU can be considered by the programs as being divided into several 8086 CPUs and each program has their own CPU and memory space.
 Several programs for XT/AT as well as operating systems for 80286 and 80386DX can be executed simultaneously.
 Programs are isolated and protected from each other by 80386DX.
-Each program can be considered as running at a XT/AT.
+Each program can consider that it is running at a XT/AT.

-Internal memory management unit is complicated, but provides a more flexible addressing scheme for the next generation of operation system.
+Internal memory management unit is much more complicated than 80286, but provides a more flexible addressing scheme for the next generation operation system.
 Multitasking, concurrent operation and manipulating huge data base can be accomplished with excellent performance.
 Paging mechanism is employed by 80386DX to allow powerful operating system to implement virtual memory.
 Each segment is divided into several pages which are 4K bytes per page.
-Page mechanism is transparent to software and allows software to address up to 64 terabytes.
+Page mechanism is transparent to software and allows software to address 64 terabytes.

 Furthermore, the 64KB segment boundary which is an barrier of 8088 and 80286 is removed and the segment length can be increased up to 4GB.
-It eliminates the need for the software to manage multiple code and data segments and allows software of other operating system to be transferred to PC more easily.
+It eliminates the need for the software to manage multiple code and data segments.